Agriculture in the Philippines: Rubber

 There are an estimated 458,000 families dependent upon the cultivation of rubber trees.
 Rubber is mainly planted in Mindanao, with some plantings in Luzon and the Visayas.
 As of 2013, the total rubber production is 111,204 tons.

 Government

 The Food and Agriculture Organization described local policy measures as some of the most proactive in risk reduction.

 The government supports the approval and cultivation of genetically modified crops.
+However, the Supreme Court issued injunctions against genetically modified products in 2015 and 2023.
+Farmers and environmentalists have held demonstrations and filed court petitions protesting the promotion, cultivation, and sale of genetically modified products in the Philippines.